About the Conference

 Thus, the first goal of the conference is to explore whether these links exist and what form they take.
 Second, U.S. antitrust was born also to restrain the excessive concentration of political power.
 Over the years, this goal has been eliminated from the antitrust practice.
 Should we now create a separate political antitrust?
 If so, how could it be administered to avoid arbitrariness?
 To explore these topics, the Stigler Center is dedicating its fourth annual antitrust and competition conference to Monopolies and Politics.

-Official acceptance notices will be sent by January 15, 2020.
+Paper submission is now closed.
+Official acceptance notices to authors will be sent by January 15, 2020.

 The conference will be by invitation only.
 Researchers interested in receiving an invitation, please submit your CV and invitation request HERE.